entzmingerc/drumcrow/READMEOLD.md

 6 = wait
 7 = over
 8 = under
 9 = rebound

+## Ratios
+`CROW.C1 1XYZ` Set ratio (1) sets a parameter (XY) on channel (Z) equal to a scaled value of Ch1 parameter.
+Select a multiplier using crow input 1 voltage.
+Multipliers are quantized to integer scalings and fractions (see below). `CROW.C1 1462` turn up input voltage to V 6 ish, now Ch2's amplitude envelope cycle time (46) is set to Ch1's amplitude envelope cycle time x 2.
+When Ch1's value is changed, Ch2's value will be updated as well.
+All parameters in blue in the drumcrow parameter matrix (see figure further above) can have ratios enabled between Ch1 and Ch2,3,4.
+If a ratio is on, then that parameter will ignore any attempts to set its value.
+A ratio is off if the ratio is set to 0.
+A ratio is on if a ratio value is not zero.
+You can initialize a channel's ratios with `CROW.C1 186X`.
+You can set multiple channel's ratios using Ch = 0.

+ratio 0 <= V <= 10 :: 0, 1/10, 1/9, ..., 1/2, 1, 2, ..., 9, 10
+0 - disables ratio for the parameter

+### CAW!
+RATIO IDEAS
+Try setting LFO cycle ratio (36) for all channels, then vary Ch1: `CROW.C1 1360` `CROW.C1 361`
+Try setting LFO Loop ratio (39) negative for Ch2 and positive for Ch3.
+Turning on Ch1 will turn off Ch2 and turn on Ch3.
+Set Ratio (1) Note (11) on Ch2 (2) to Ch1: `CROW.C1 1112`
+....Use CROW.C3 to sequence Ch1 Note using teletype and listen to Ch2 following along: `CROW.C3 1 N PN.NEXT 0 V 5`
+........Turn on Ch1 and Ch2 trig sequencers (50X) and hear the rhythms: `CROW.C1 501` `CROW.C1 502`
+............Set Ratio (1) LenA parameter (51) on Ch2 (2), then vary LenA (51) on Ch1 (1): `CROW.C1 1512` `CROW.C1 511`
+................Set Ratio (1) Flaps (55) on Ch2 (2), then vary Flaps (55) on Ch1 (1): `CROW.C1 1552` `CROW.C1 551`

 ## Trigger Sequencer
-drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the tempo on crow for all channels 10 BPM to 2010 BPM (X is any number, 81X).
-This will read the input voltage, set the tempo, then immediately deselect the input.
-You can not sweep the input voltage to sweep the tempo, you have to resend this command for each new tempo value.
+drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the main tempo on crow for all channels 10 BPM to 2010 BPM (X is any number, 81X).
 When a trigger sequencer is turned on, it will trigger the channel immediately with the current setting of note (11X) and amplitude (12X). `CROW.C3 X Y Z` can quickly set the note and amplitude if desired.

 Trigger sequencers start in stage A. At each stage, a trigger will occur then the clock will wait a certain amount of time.
 After the time is up, it will trigger again, then wait that length of time. `51X` sets how long of a time to wait and `52X` sets how many times to repeat this action before moving on to stage B. Stage B is exactly the same as stage A. `53X` sets how long of a time to wait and `54X` sets how many times to repeat this action before moving on to stage A.
 ```